TryItOnline/cixl/README.md

 ```

 ### Performance
-There is still plenty of work remaining in the profiling and benchmarking departments, but preliminary indications puts compiled Cixl at slightly faster to twice as slow as Python3.
+There is still plenty of work remaining in the profiling and benchmarking department, but preliminary indications puts compiled Cixl at slightly faster to twice as slow as Python3.
 Measured time is displayed in milliseconds.

-Let's start with a tail-recursive fibonacci to exercise the interpreter loop, it's worth mentioning that Cixl uses 64-bit integers while Python settles for 32-bit.
+We'll start with a tail-recursive fibonacci to exercise the interpreter loop, it's worth mentioning that Cixl uses 64-bit integers while Python settles for 32-bit.

 ```
 use: cx;